Coffee shop on wheels: Travelin’ Tom’s Coffee Truck rolling through Shelby County - Shelby County Reporter

 “It’s a coffee shop on wheels,” said Spink, who serves as the event coordinator for the business.
 “It’s just a big family affair.”

-Although the coffee truck’s name mentions Hoover specifically, the truck serves Shelby County and other communities in the greater Birmingham area, Taylor said.
+Although the coffee truck’s name mentions Hoover specifically, the truck serves Shelby County and other communities in the greater Birmingham area, Spink said.
 In addition, Travelin’ Tom’s commissary – a warehouse where they store supplies and park the truck when it’s not in use – is located in Alabaster.

 “We go to places like events, festivals, offices, schools and farmers’ markets,” Spink said.
 “We serve hot and cold beverages, including lattes, cappuccinos, cold brews, nitro cold brew, frappes and nitro lemonade.”